dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream plugin update	Version 1.1.70
+Ultimate Whitecream plugin update	Version 1.1.71

-Fixed: Chaturbate

-Fixed: WatchXXXFree
+Fixed: YourPorn

-Added: PornDoe
+Minor fix: PornDoe

-Added: ClipHunter

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12